Husseinhewehii/Replit-Nutrition/.github/README.md

 No secrets are required!
 The workflow uses mocked OpenAI services for testing.

 ### 2. Database Setup
-The workflows automatically set up:
+The workflow uses:
-- MySQL 8.0 database
+- SQLite in-memory database (fast and simple)
-- Redis cache (in full CI pipeline)
-- Test database with seeded data
+- No external database services needed

 ### 3. Environment Configuration
 The workflows use the `docker-env-example.txt` file as a template for environment variables.